 Relapse: Why It Happens and How to Prevent It

 A quick look drug addiction statistics can be disheartening.
 The relapse rate among addicts after treatment is high.
 Relapse happens when an addict goes back to drinking or using drugs after a period of sobriety.
 A scary aspect of addiction is that it is progressive, meaning that a return to using can result in more serious abuse and consequences than the last time.

 Why is relapse so common?
 It is important to understand that, while relapse is not a necessary part of recovery, it is normal — it should not be seen as a failure.
 Just like any other disease, there can be recurrences.
 One of the many problems that many addicts face is guilt and shame.
 These feelings can keep someone from reaching out and getting help after a relapse.

-Uncomfortable feelings of fear, anger, anxiety or depression can result in relapse if the person has not developed tools to deal with these problems in a healthy way.
-Remember, for many addicts, drugs and alcohol were a form of self-medication for years.
-If you don’t replace the habit of using with other habits, then using will continue to feel like a solution to life’s challenges.
+There are a variety of reasons relapse can happen.
+Often, people leave treatment with the best of intentions, but, when confronted with old friends or family members who use, they fall back into old patterns of behavior.
+Uncomfortable feelings of fear, anger, anxiety or depression can also result in relapse if the person has not developed tools to cope with these problems in a healthy way.
+Remember, for many addicts, drugs and alcohol are a form of self-medication.
+If the habit of using is not replaced with other habits, using will continue to feel like the solution to life’s challenges.

 If you are struggling with addiction, or you have recently experienced a relapse, Guardian Intensive Outpatient Program can help you get back on track.
 Our program offers both day and evening programs to fit your schedule, and provides individual and group counseling, 12 step immersion, family restructuring support, holistic therapies and relapse prevention education.

-Call today at 855-517-1871 to find out more.
+Call today at (855) 517-1871 to find out more.